Before 2016 ends, here are some exciting

 Updated Service Health Dashboard will be Launched to First Release Customers

-The new Service health dashboard has started rolling out to First Release customers – providing you with a new level of service health insights that is personalized for your organization.
+The new Service health dashboard has started rolling out to First Release customers – providing you with a new level of service health insights that are personalized for your organization.
 The dashboard makes it easier to identify relevant issues by separating major business critical outages from others and splitting them into two categories: incidents and advisories.
 A new summary view surfaces the most important details and allows you to quickly understand the effects on your organization by showing the number of impacted users.
 This allows admins to stay on top of service incidents, improve internal support experience and improve the Office 365 user experience.